 Health data can give you an insight into your overall health.
 Besides, these important pieces of information can tell you if you are training too much or under-exercising.

-They also help us determine the frequency, intensity, and type of workout to ensure a safe fitness plan and to avoid injuries.
+They also help us determine the frequency, intensity, and type of workout to ensure a safe fitness plan and avoid injuries.

 When it comes to fitness, we all want to see the results in the mirror right away.
 No matter the fitness goals thanks to fitness wearables technology we can get in the best shape of your life, besides improving your overall health.